Central Sleep Apnea: What Causes it and How Do You Treat it

 There are chemoreceptors in the body, which are governed by oxygen and carbon dioxide levels in the bloodstream.
 These chemoreceptors send signals to the brain to tell it when to open the throat and other breathing airways, as well as to move the muscles associated with respiratory efforts.

 The body’s need for oxygen/carbon dioxide balance is so great that the brain will automatically signal respiration if either of the levels is out of balance.

-In CSA, however, the respiratory control centers in the brain are dysfunctional during sleep, so they fail to give the signal to inhale, leading the individual to miss several cycles of breath and an increase in carbon dioxide levels.
+In Central Sleep Apnea, however, the respiratory control centers in the brain are dysfunctional during sleep, so they fail to give the signal to inhale, leading the individual to miss several cycles of breath and an increase in carbon dioxide levels.

 The brain and heart normally work together to keep a balanced level of oxygen and carbon dioxide in the bloodstream.
-In CSA, the heart and brain differ in what each organ considers normal inhalation and exhalation cycles.
+With Central Sleep Apnea, the heart and brain differ in what each organ considers normal inhalation and exhalation cycles.
 In this condition, the neurological centers in the brain that are responsible for breathing cycles fail to react fast enough to keep the respiratory rate even and unlabored.